 NASS member provided with ESA claim support

-If feel you need more advice we recommend that you contact a Welfare Rights organisation which offer a free service.
+If feel you need more advice when making a claim we recommend that you contact a Welfare Rights organisation which offer a free service.
 They will often provide you with assistance in filling out long forms correctly and will make sure you know what benefits are available to you.

 If you do feel you have been unjustly turned down for a benefit then do appeal the decision.
 Use your closest Welfare Rights organisation and make sure you have our guide to appealing.